This pretty leaf punch collage is the perfect art activity for fall, and great fine motor practice too!

 – Mini leaf-shaped paper punch (I used a maple leaf punch like this one)

 I printed out a maple leaf outline that I found on Clker – although you could draw one instead.
-NOTE: Since writing this I have added some leaf outlines to my Craftulate Shop!
+NOTE: Since writing this I have added some leaf outlines to my Craftulate!
 I started punching out leaves from the various different paper.
 The leaf punch was super tiny, so it took a LOT of leaves to fill the leaf outline.

 But I love the finished result!